explore

 Sunset at Park Butte Lookout in Washington State.

 Spending The Night: Spending the night in the Park Butte Lookout is on a first-come, first-served basis (more on that in a second).
-The Park Butte lookout is inside the Mt.
-Baker Wilderness boundary, and Wilderness regulations limit party size to 12 people.
+The Park Butte lookout is inside the Mount Baker Wilderness boundary, and Wilderness regulations limit party size to 12 people.

 Frustratingly, the whole “first come,” system seems to mean different things to different people.
 I’ve shown up to a lookout to find one other person already there and been turned away.
 I’ve also been the first person to a lookout and then had 10 other people and 2 dogs decide to camp out next to, on top of, and around me.
 So when it comes to fire lookouts, my suggestion, as with most outdoor adventures, is to hope for the best, but never assume you’ll have the place to yourself.